Sustainability Strategy and ESG Model

 5

-Comparison and validation of impacts
+Discussion and validation of impacts

 6

-Definition of relevant impacts and final validation
+Definition of the list of material impacts and final validation